mehulsingh750-dev/University/BIOL 1101/Chapter 9.md

 			- IAIB = Type AB blood
 	- *Epistasis*
 		- Genes interact, activity of one gene affects the activity of another gene
-		- This can lead to the inhibiting or
+		- This can lead to the inhibiting or masking of effects from one or more alleles of a gene at a different locus
 	- *Polygenic Inheritance*
 		- A character (such as eye colour) is controlled by the common effects of several genes
 	- *Pleiotropy*